birdup000/RcloneTelegram/README.md

 # RcloneTelegram
-The code you provided is a TypeScript class named `TelegramBackend` that provides an implementation of the rclone backend for Telegram.
+TypeScript class named `TelegramBackend` that provides an implementation of the rclone backend for Telegram.
 To make it functional, you need to do the following:

 1. Install the required packages: